Simplicial spanning trees in random Steiner complexes: Local convergence of uniform random Steiner systems

 \begin{proof} We prove the statement by induction on $r$.
 Denote by $S_1,S_2,\ldots,S_k$ the $k$ independent $(n,d)$-Steiner systems used to define $X$.
 We use the abbreviations

 \paragraph{The case $r=1$.} Since $X(\sigma,0)$ is composed of $\sigma$ and its subsets, by Claim \ref{Ten-Claim1}

-Since $X$ is composed of $k$ independent $(n,d)$-Steiner systems, each of which contain a unique $d$-face that contain $\sigma$, it follows that degree of $\sigma$ is $k$ if and only if those $k$-faces are distinct.
+Since $X$ is composed of $k$ independent $(n,d)$-Steiner systems, each of which contains a unique $d$-face that contain $\sigma$, it follows that degree of $\sigma$ is $k$ if and only if those $d$-faces are distinct.
 Hence

 Using a union bound and the fact that the processes are i.i.d. gives